zAlweNy26/AlweStats/README.md

 - Position
 - Margin
 - Text color
-- Text size
+- Text size (also for the cursor coordinates and the explored percentage)
 - Text alignment (not for WorldClock)

 There are also "EntityStats" and "EnvStats" which aren't UI blocks but can let you choose different things.

 In the config file you can also :
+- Set background color for all the blocks
+- Set padding for all the blocks
 - Toggle a "Days passed" counter in the world selection panel
 - Toggle a reset button in the pause menu to reset the positions of all the blocks with their default values
 - Choose the clock format (12h or 24h)
 - Toggle the current biome text in the WorldStats block instead of the top-left corner in minimap
 - Set the string format for the health of environment elements, construction pieces and entities
-- Set the string format for the process status of bushes, plants, beehives and fermenters
+- Set the string format for the process status of bushes, plants, fireplaces, beehives and fermenters
-- Set the string format for the player coordinates string
+- Set the string format for the player and focus coordinates string
 - Set the string format for the cursor coordinates string
-- Toggle the status separately for rock, trees, bushes, plants, beehives fermenters and containers
+- Toggle the hover status separately for rock, trees, bushes, plants, beehives, fireplaces, fermenters and containers
+- Toggle the cursor coordinates and the explored percentage in the large map
+- Toggle the rotation of the minimap that follows the player camera rotation
+- Toggle the distance and direction from claimed bed and closer portal shown as elements in the status effects list
 - Toggle the custom bow charge bar instead of the vanilla circle that shrinks
 - Set the color of the bow charge bar when fully charged